alphagov/govuk-developer-docs/source/manual/fix-problems-with-vagrant.html.md

 You should now be able to use `bowl` to run the apps correctly.

+However, if you are seeing an error such as
+`rbenv: cannot rehash: /usr/lib/rbenv/shims/.rbenv-shim exists` but the `.rbenv-shim` file doesn't exist, try rebooting the VM.
+Use `vagrant halt`, `vagrant up` and then `vagrant ssh` and hopefully `bowl` should be globally available.

 ## Can't connect to Mongo

 This is probably happening because your VM didn't shut down cleanly.